saanderson1987/quarry/docs/sample-state.md

   questions: {
     1: {
+      id: 1,
-      question: "Is this a question?""
+      question: "Is this a question?",
-      details: "This is my first question.""
+      details: "This is my first question.",
       author_id: 1,
       topics: {
         1: {